-At least 47 states tax forms of tobacco other than cigarettes.
-Among the 40 states that tax all tobacco products at a fixed percentage of price (as the Illinois law does for non-cigarette products), the range is from 2% in Kentucky to 129.42% in Washington.
+All states except one (Pennsylvania) tax forms of tobacco other than cigarettes.
+Among the 40 states that tax all tobacco products at a fixed percentage of price (as Illinois does for non-cigarette products), the range is from 3% in North Carolina to 75% in Alaska and Washington.
+States' taxes on other tobacco products on January 1, 2006 are shown below.